Kenpali Core Specification

 Parameters:

-• on: (string): The separator to split on.
+string(String): The text to split.on:(String): The separator to split on.

 Returns:

-• (array of string): The split substrings.
+- (Array of String): The split substrings.

 splitLines